Building Efficient Mobile Navigation with jQuery

 <meta name="apple-mobile-web-app-status-bar-style" content="black">

-X-UA-Compatible is used to describe how your document should render in certain browsers.
-It’s an interesting scenario when coding in HTML5, so I wouldn’t worry too much about this.
-However the meta viewport tag is very important.
-It sets the mobile browser window to 100% instead of the standard zoomed effect.
+The X-UA-Compatible tag describes how your document should render in certain browsers.
+It’s particularly interesting when coding in HTML5, though not essential to worry about too much here.
+However, the meta viewport tag is crucial.
+It sets the mobile browser window to 100% instead of the default zoomed effect.

-It’s also possible to disable user zoom with the content value user-scalable=no. But in this case, we just want to set the full-screen width to be the same as our device width.
-The Apple web app tags will allow the website to be saved as a home screen icon to your iPhone or iPod Touch.
-Not totally necessary but certainly worth having.
+You can also disable user zoom with the content value user-scalable=no. In this case, we just want to set the full-screen width to match the device width.
+The Apple web app tags enable the website to be saved as a home screen icon on iPhones or iPod Touches.
+While not necessary, it’s a useful feature to have.

 Inner Body Content

-Inside the body tag I’ve setup a wrapper div with the ID #w.
-Inside I’ve broken the layout into two more divs using IDs #pagebody and #navmenu.
-The whole page width is limited to 640px by choice so that the layout scales to a strict number.
+Inside the body tag, I’ve set up a wrapper div with the ID #w.
+Within this wrapper, I’ve divided the layout into two more divs with IDs #pagebody and #navmenu.
+The entire page width is limited to 640px to ensure the layout scales consistently.

 <div id="pagebody">